 - A1 size poster softcopy in AI format.

 - Video showing the design to fabrication process of this entry (optional)

-The judging panel may include experts in 3D printing, engineering, technology and design.
+For judges’ evaluation, the panel may include SUTD and James Dyson Foundation experts in 3D printing, engineering, technology and design.
 Depending on the submission, opinions by experts in relevant fields may also be sought and considered.